gokulm/BoltOn/docs/mediator.md

 Unit of Work
 ------------

-* If you use Mediator and implement any of the interfaces like IQuery or ICommand, which in turn implements `IEnableUnitOfWorkInterceptor`, you need not worry about starting or committing unit of work, it will be done automatically using `UnitOfWorkInterceptor`.
+* If you use Mediator and implement any of the interfaces like IQuery or ICommand, which in turn implements `IEnableInterceptor<UnitOfWorkInterceptor>`, you need not worry about starting or committing unit of work, it will be done automatically using `UnitOfWorkInterceptor`.
 * If you're not using Mediator and if you want to start a unit of work, you could just used .NET's TransactionScope or call Get method in `IUnitOfWorkManager` by passing `UnitOfWorkOptions` based on your needs.
 All that it does is start a new transaction with `System.Transactions.TransactionScopeOption.RequiresNew`.
 The default transaction isolation level is `IsolationLevel.ReadCommitted`.

 **Note:** Though it's possible to start a unit of work manually, please try to do avoid it, especially when there is already one, as having more than one unit of work isn't a proper way to build applications.
 This will be useful only when you want to query a database with an isolation level different from the one started by `UnitOfWorkInterceptor`.